Frequently Asked Questions (and rumors):

 Q: I don’t live in Utah.
 Can I take the test in my state?

 A: Yes.
 We have certified proctors at many colleges and universities across the United States.
 Also Proctor360 is available to most students, unless your school forbids it.
-Florida International University, University of Central Florida and California State University Bakersfield do not allow their students to use Proctor360.
+Florida International University, University of Central Florida, University of Central Oklahoma and California State University Bakersfield do not allow their students to use Proctor360.
 If you are interested in using Proctor360 for proctoring your FLATS test in your own home, please see the Proctor360 tab on the home page of this website.

 Q: Is the FLATS exam available internationally?